roydegeest/rakwireless-docs/docs/en-us/quick-start/rak8212/rui-online-compiler.md

 ## Account Creation and Log-in Interface

 ::: tip Note:
-To avoid errors in the firmware compiling using the RUI Online Compiler, it is best advised to use Google Chrome as your Web Browser as this was the browser our technical team used upon testing.
+:pencil: To avoid errors in the firmware compiling using the RUI Online Compiler, it is best advised to use Google Chrome as your Web Browser as this was the browser our technical team used upon testing.
 If you have not installed the Google Chrome browser, kindly download and install it from **[here](https://www.google.com/chrome/)**.
 :::

 1.Using your recently installed Google Chrome Web Browser, open the link, [RUI Online Compiler](http://47.112.137.11:12090/#/user/login) and you should see the log-in interface same as in the image below.